-Since the Earl of Sandwiches man came up with the idea of a tasty filling between two slices of bread to assuage his employer's hunger while the man was busy playing cards, sandwiches have gone from strength to strength.
+Since the Earl of Sandwich's man came up with the idea of placing a tasty filling between two slices of bread to assuage his employer's hunger while the man was busy playing cards, sandwiches have gone from strength to strength.
 They're lunch on the run or part of a traditional English Afternoon Tea, just as fancy dictates.

 needs to poke her nose around the corner of a cloud and we're out there

 And over the years English cooks have come up with more than sandwiches to make picnics fun.
 I've just started researching traditional English recipes for sandwiches and picnics, so this page will soon start filling up with tasty treats.
 Just keep an eye on the weather...

 These are the poshest, most delicate sandwiches you can find in England - and they go back to titled ladies' drawing rooms in the last two centuries.
 Tea sandwiches are dainty bites of crustless bread with savoury fillings, just right to be served alongside a cup of tea.
 Check out some traditional English recipes for treats such as cucumber sandwiches, celery sandwiches or anchovy and egg sandwiches.

 Picnic Sandwiches are less dainty than finger sandwiches served for afternoon tea.
 They need to be more robust, since they need to withstand the rigours of transport to your chosen picnic site.
 They can't fall apart while being eaten, either, so a decent firm bread is a must.
 Fillings tend to be a bit more robust, too.
 There will be cold meat, relishes, pickles and salad - just as in these traditional English recipes for picnic sandwiches.

 Sausage rolls are always touted as picnic fare, even though I've never thought so.
 In my book, puff pastry is too delicate to stand up to the rigours of an outdoor picnic and cold sausage rolls tend to be greasy and unappetising.
-But then I discovered Sussex Sausage Rolls and they are a completely different C o F. Spicy sausage wrapped in bread dough - who can say no to that?
+But then I discovered Sussex Sausage Rolls and they are a completely different K o F. Spicy sausage wrapped in bread dough - who can say no to that?